-The Local Government Pensions Scheme
+The Local Government Pensions Scheme:

-Government Local Pensions The Scheme (LGPS) for Staff is administered by Nottinghamshire County Council.
+The Local Government Pensions Scheme (LGPS) for Staff is administered by Nottinghamshire County Council.
 This is a funded scheme, meaning that the Group and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.
-This scheme is a scheme multi-employer the and underlying assets and liabilities cannot be directly identified with individual Therefore emplovers. assets and liabilities are incorporated within these accounts on an apportioned basis at fair value.
+This scheme is a multi-employer scheme the and underlying assets and liabilities cannot be directly identified with individual employers.
+Therefore assets and liabilities are incorporated within these accounts on an apportioned basis at fair value.
 The figures are calculated by Barnett Waddingham (Actuaries), based on membership data as at 31 March 2016 for members receiving funded benefits and as at 31 March 2014 for any members receiving unfunded benefits.
 This has then been rolled forward to reflect the position as at 2019.

-The Police Pension Scheme
+The Police Pension Scheme: